tgraupmann/TAGENIGMA-Docs/Setup-For-Fuse-CC.md

 This package extends the Unity editor.

+This package is compatible with [Adobe Fuse CC](http://www.adobe.com/products/fuse.html).

+This package is compatible with animated models from [Mixamo](http://mixamo.com).

 This package is compatible with [RAIN AI for Unity](https://www.assetstore.unity3d.com/en/#!/content/23569).

 This package is compatible with [UFPS : Ultimate FPS](https://www.assetstore.unity3d.com/en/#!/content/2943).